isbg/isbg/README.md

 isbg can do IMAP over SSL if your version of Python has been compiled with SSL support.
 (Specifically it looks for the function socket.ssl).
-You can tell if you have ssl support by running isbg.py --help.
-If --ssl is listed in the options then you have ssl support.
+You can tell if you have ssl support by running `isbg.py --help`.
+If `--ssl` is listed in the options then you have ssl support.

 However you should be aware that the SSL support does NOT check the certificate name nor validate the issuer.
 If an attacker can intercept